Actuators

 Motor Controllers

-A motor controller, such as the L298N, acts as an intermediary between the microcontroller and the DC motor.
+A motor controller, such as the DRV8833, acts as an intermediary between the microcontroller and the DC motor.
 It allows the microcontroller to control the motor’s speed and direction without directly handling the high current.
-The motor controller has the following key components:
+The motor controller has an H-bridge circuit, which allows different combinations of IN1 and IN2 to change the motor direction.

 The following information is an adapted version of this guide.